esemve/TypedCollection/README.md

 - createResourceCollection(array $array): ResourceCollection;
 - createStringCollection(array $array): StringCollection;
 - createCollection(array $array): Collection;
-- create(PostCollection::class, $array): PostCollection (PostCollection just an example)
+- create(PostCollection::class, $array): Collection (PostCollection just an example.
+It return a PostCollection)

 In the factory you can remap the ::class classnames in the factory constructor param.